HossamOkasha/fsnd-capstone/README.md

-# Full Stack Casting Agency API Backend
+# Casting Agency API Backend
 This is a backend-api for Casting Agency as my capstone graduation project in Udacity-FSND.
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.

 ## Getting Started